MicrosoftDX/nether/documentation/api/players/admin-delete-player-from-group.md

-# Add a Player to a Group
+# Removes a Player from a Group

-Adds a specific player to a group.
+Removes a player from a group.
+Administrator permissions are required to perform this action.

 ## Request